apache/hbase-operator-tools/hbase-hbck2/README.md

    corrupt files and links.
 Pass one or more tablenames to narrow the checkup.
 Default checks all tables.
 Modified regions will need to be reopened to pick-up changes.

+ reportMissingRegionsInMeta <NAMESPACE|NAMESPACE:TABLENAME>...
+   To be used in scenarios where some regions may be missing in META, but there's still a valid 'regioninfo metadata file on HDFS.
+   This is a checking only method, designed for reporting purposes and doesn't perform any fixes, providing a view of which regions (if any) would get re-added to meta, grouped by respective table/namespace.
+   To effectively re-add regions in meta, addFsRegionsMissingInMeta should be executed.
+   This command needs META to be online.
+For each namespace/table passed as parameter, it performs a diff between regions available in META, against existing regions dirs on HDFS.
+Region dirs with no matches are printed grouped under its related table name.
+Tables with no missing regions will show a 'no missing regions' message.
+If no namespace or table is specified, it will verify all existing regions.
+   It accepts a combination of multiple namespace and tables.
+Table names should include the namespace portion, even for tables in the default namespace, otherwise it will assume as a namespace value.
+   An example triggering missing regions report for tables 'table_1' and 'table_2', under default namespace:
+     $ HBCK2 reportMissingRegionsInMeta default:table_1 default:table_2
+   An example triggering missing regions report for table 'table_1' under default namespace, and for all tables from namespace 'ns1':
+     $ HBCK2 reportMissingRegionsInMeta default:table_1 ns1
+   Returns list of missing regions for each table passed as parameter, or for each table on namespaces specified as parameter.

  setRegionState <ENCODED_REGIONNAME> <STATE>
    Possible region states: